biliqiqi/baklab-web/DOCKER_USAGE.md

 ## Overview

-BakLab Frontend Docker provides packaged BakLab Web frontend static assets with runtime environment variable replacement and resource manifest generation support.
+BakLab Frontend Docker provides packaged BakLab Web frontend static assets.
+It supports runtime environment variable replacement to configure the frontend at container runtime, automatically generates resource manifest files, and allows custom output directories for volume sharing.

-## Image Features

-- **Runtime Environment Variable Replacement**: Supports replacing environment variable placeholders in frontend code at container runtime
-- **Resource Manifest Generation**: Automatically generates detailed frontend resource manifest files
-- **Flexible Output Directory**: Supports custom output directories for volume sharing
+**Note: This image is only for providing packaged static assets and does not handle static asset hosting.**

+You can use the pre-built image directly from: `ghcr.io/biliqiqi/baklab-web:latest`

 ## Basic Usage